firefly2442/my-flux-kubernetes/README.md

 Use [Ansible](https://github.com/firefly2442/myhomelab-ansible) to setup OS level applications, software, and Kubernetes deployment of k3s.

+When the cluster is deleted and re-instantiated from scratch, the sealed secrets backup file can be applied using `kubectl apply -f sealed-secrets-key-backup.yaml` and then restart the `kube-system` sealed secrets pod.

 ```shell
 # run this once at the very beginning
 # Github PAT: https://github.com/settings/tokens